 A swimmer may remain unattached (WI-UN) for an unlimited time.

-The LSC Administrative Manager must be notified when a WI-UN swimmer wishes to change status and to which club the swimmer will represent.
+When a WI-UN swimmer wishes to change status and to attach to a club, the swimmer will initiate the same transfer process listed in 10.5.1.
 The LSC Administrative Manager should be notified of a swimmer’s status changes for registration to remain current.

-Please Note: Transfer requests received after September 1st (the beginning membership day for the following membership year and cut-off date for printing of the club’s next year’s computerized membership list) shall include membership applications and the appropriate fees.
-The transferred swimmer is the swimmer most often omitted in the re-registration procedure.
+WI Swimming charges a transfer fee for each completed transfer.

 Compliance